dapr/dapr-shared/docs/tutorial/README.md

 https://github.com/dapr/quickstarts/tree/master/tutorials/hello-kubernetes

-Instead of deploying Dapr as a sidecar we are going to use Dapr Shared instances.
+Instead of deploying Dapr as a sidecar, we are going to use Dapr Shared instances.

 ## Prerequisites and Installation

-Before proceeding make sure that you have the necessary tools installed on your system.
+Before proceeding, make sure that you have the necessary tools installed on your system.
 We will create a local KinD cluster to install Dapr, some applications, and an instance of Dapr Shared.

 To get started, make sure you have the following CLIs installed: